Discobluff/advent-of-code/README.md

 | **15** | |
 | **16** | [Go](./go/2023/16/day16.go) |

-Day with 🧪 are provided with tests.
+Days with 🧪 are provided with tests.